 While it isn't quite an action camera in the same sense as our other picks, the DJI Pocket 2 is a fantastic GoPro alternative for vloggers or content creators who prefer to shoot action footage handheld.
 This little pocket camera has a unique built-in gimbal that stabilizes the camera along three axes, letting you capture incredibly smooth handheld video.
 You get a few different configuration options, too, so you can lock the horizon or prevent the camera from tilting back and forth.

 Like the DJI Osmo Action, the build quality is excellent.
 The camera also has an active tracking feature that can lock onto a specific subject and automatically follow their movement.
 On top of that, it can shoot 4k at up to 60 fps and includes a slow-motion capture mode in 1080p.
 Plus, it uses a larger sensor than most action cams, resulting in higher-quality video, especially in low light.
 All of that adds up to make the Pocket 2 a great vlogging and action video tool for those who need to shoot stabilized handheld footage.

-Our recommendations above are what we think are currently the best GoPro alternatives for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best non-GoPro action cameras for most people to buy, according to their needs.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

-If you would like to choose for yourself, here's the list of all our action camera reviews.
+If you would like to choose for yourself, here's the list of all our action camera reviews—we've left GoPro cameras in there so you can compare how alternatives stack up.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.